cfoh/Multi-Armed-Bandit-Example/ucb/README.md

 ## What's Next?<a name=next></a>

 In the previous chapter, we introduce MAB and demonstrated its operation using a primitive MAB.
-This chapter discusses the classical UCB (i.e. UCB1) which aims to avoid missing potential good arms due to short-term bias in the environment.
+This chapter discusses the classical UCB which aims to avoid missing potential good arms due to short-term bias in the environment.

-There are many other MAB variants apart from the primitive MAB and UCB1.
-Other commonly discussed techniques include UCB2, UCB1-Tuned, Thompson Sampling, Contextual Bandits and LinUCB, etc.
+Imagine if the ML agent can estimate the distribution of each arm rather than just an upper bound, it will have much more information to make better decision.
+Thompson Sampling technique provides a means to estimate the distribution of an arm by continuingly shaping the estimated distribution using observed rewards.
+How?
+This will be our topic in the [next chapter](https://github.com/cfoh/Multi-Armed-Bandit-Example/tree/main/ts).